ia3andy/demo-decks/the-missing-roq/slides.md

 OK let's see this in action.
 I'm going to create a Roq site from scratch, right here, right now.

 [DEMO STEPS]
-- Run `roq create the-missing-roq -x theme:base`
+- Run `roq create the-missing-roq-raw -x theme:base`
 - cd the-missing-roq
 - quickly show the project structure (~same as Jekyll/Hugo)
 - Run `roq start`
-- Show the default site in browser
+- Show the default site in browser (and index page)
-- Create an article by hand (YYYY-MM-DD-title.md)
+- Create an article by hand (YYYY-MM-DD-article-1.md)
-- Open Editor, rename and add content
+- Open Editor, rename to 'Why is Java my favorite language' and add content (preview/live-reload)
-- Edit existing article and show live reload
+- Edit content, add 'language' data
+- Iterate on posts in index
+- `roq create the-missing-roq` and copy existing posts
-- Init on GH and push and enable GH page `gh repo create the-missing-roq-verif-1 --public --source=.`
+- Init on GH and push and enable GH page `gh repo create the-missing-roq-1 --public --source=.`
-- Enable Editor GH sync
+- Enable Editor GH sync 'editor.sync.enabled=true' and 'quarkus.qute.alt-expr-syntax=true'
-- Create a new blog post, upload images
+- Create a new blog post,
+- Add new article 'The Darkside' copy images
 - Publish on GitHub
-- Add plugins (sitemap, search, tagging, mock-data)
+- Add plugins (sitemap, tagging, faker)
-- Add syntax highlighting
-- Use the-code-site templates
+- Use the-code theme

 ~15-20 min